 21131 clock

-To use the Diceware list you will need one or more dice.
-Dice come with many board games and are sold separately at toy, hobby, and magic stores.
-Toys"R"Us sells a package of five dice for about a dollar.
-Braille dice are also avaliable.
-You can purchase five casino-grade dice online from Casinocom.com for about $11, but they are overkill for this purpose.
+To use the Diceware list you will need one or more ordinary, six-sided dice.
+Dice come with many board games and are sold separately at toy, hobby, and magic stores, as well as online.
+Braille dice are also available.
+You can purchase a set of five casino-grade dice online from Amazon.com or Ebay.com for about $15, but they are overkill for this purpose.
 Do not use a computer program or electronic dice generator.
+There is no easy way to be sure they are random enough.

-Suppose you want a five word passphrase, as we recommend for most users.
-You will need 5 times 5 or 25 dice rolls.
-Let's say they come out as:
+Suppose you want a six word passphrase, as we recommend for most users.
+You will need 6 times 5 or 30 dice rolls.

-Write down the results on a scrap of paper in groups of five rolls:
+Write down the results on a scrap of paper in groups of five:

 1 6 6 6 5